kaioliver0/frog-html-practice/README.md

-A basic website about frogs created to demonstrate basic HTML and Git skills.
+A basic website about frogs created to demonstrate HTML and Git skills.